datboijanith/Personal-Portfolio-Website/README.md

 ## Overview

 This portfolio website represents my work, skills, projects, and creative identity as a developer.
-The goal is to move beyond a basic static portfolio and build something that feels professional, modern, animated, and memorable.
+The goal is to move beyond a basic static portfolio and build something that feels professional, modern, animated, and memorable to the viewer.

 ## Features